kifj/service-registry/README.md

 # service-registry

-A simple etcd base service registry for JBoss Wildfly
+A simple etcd base service registry for Wildfly

 ## How to register a service